-During the financial year ended December 31, 2022, Robert Brown received \$19,465 for consulting fees in his capacity as President and Chief Executive Officer of the Company.
+During the financial year ended December 31, 2024, Robert Brown received \$16,597 for consulting fees in his capacity as President and CEO of the Company.
 Mr. Brown charges the Company at the same hourly/daily rate as he charges other companies for which he consults.
+See "Director and Named Executive Officer Compensation - Table of Director and Named Executive Officer Compensation, Excluding Compensation Securities" and "Employment, Consulting and Management Agreements".